 Duval County Hazardous Waste

 2675 Commonwealth Avenue

 Hours of Operation: Mon. - Sat., 8:30 AM to 4:30 PM; Closed Sun.

 Used oil is prohibited by law in landfills.
 Never pour used motor oil in the garbage, on the ground or down storm drains.
 It can poison drinking water.
 One gallon of improperly disposed waste oil could pollute one million gallons of fresh water.
 Many local oil retailers accept used motor oil for recycling from residents at no charge (maximum 5 gallons per consumer per trip).
 Used oil may be taken to the following locations for disposal:

 - Discount Auto Parts

 Disposal of Paint

-· LATEX PAINT: Remove the lid, let the paint dry out and place next to garbage receptacle after the paint has hardened, without replacing the lid.
+· LATEX PAINT: Remove the lid, let the paint dry out (to speed up the drying process kitty litter or sand can be added to the can to absorb the paint).
+Place next to garbage toter after the paint has hardened, without replacing the lid on the paint can.

 · OIL BASED PAINT: Must be taken to the Duval County Hazardous Waste Disposal Facility or turned in during the annual collection of hazardous material at City Hall.